Iona: Marble quarry remains

-The remains of a marble quarrying enterprise can be seen in a small bay on the south-east shore of Iona.
-The quarry is the source of 'Iona Marble', a beautiful translucent green and white stone, much used in brooches and other jewellery.
+The remains of a marble quarrying enterprise are present in a small bay on the south-east shore of Iona.
+The quarry is the source of "Iona Marble", a translucent green and white stone, much used in brooches and other jewellery.
 The stone has been known of for centuries and was credited with healing and other powers.
 While the quarry had been used in a small way, it was not until around the end of the 18th century when it was opened up on a more industrial scale by the Duke of Argyle.
-The then difficulties of extracting the hard stone and transporting it meant that the scheme was short lived.
-Another attempt was started in 1907, this time more successful with considerable quantities of stone extracted and indeed exported, but the First World War put paid to this as well, with little quarrying after 1914 and the operation finally closing in 1919.
+The difficulties of extracting the hard stone and transporting it meant that the scheme was short lived.
+Another attempt was started in 1907, this time more successful with considerable quantities of stone extracted and indeed exported.
+The First World War impacted the quarry, with little quarrying after 1914 and the operation finally closed in 1919.
 A painting showing the quarry in operation, The Marble Quarry, Iona (1909) by David Young Cameron, is in the collection of Cartwright Hall art gallery in Bradford.
-Such is the site's rarity that it has been designated as a Scheduled Ancient Monument.
+The site has been designated as a Scheduled Ancient Monument.

 Present day

 The island, other than the land owned by the Iona Cathedral Trust, was purchased from the Duke of Argyll by Hugh Fraser in 1979 and donated to the National Trust for Scotland.
 In 2001 Iona's population was 125 and by the time of the 2011 census this had grown to 177 usual residents.
 During the same period Scottish island populations as a whole grew by 4% to 103,702.
-The estimated permanent population in 2020 was 120.
+The resident population in 2022 was stable at 178.

 The island's tourism bureau estimated that roughly 130,000 visitors arrived each year.
-Many tourists come to visit the Abbey and other ecclesiastical properties and the marble quarry, or to enjoy the nine beaches that are within walking distance of the main area.
+Many tourists come to visit the Abbey and other ecclesiastical properties and the marble quarry or to enjoy the nine beaches that are within walking distance of the main area.